How to provide drink-drive rehabilitation scheme (DDRS) courses and the role of the courts.

 - not less than 4, and not more than 20 participants in any course session

 - best practice being for each course to be facilitated by at least 1 trainer to 15 offenders

-Where acute or individual circumstances require an exception to the parameters above; including exceeding the recommended ratio it is necessary to notify DSA by submitting an exceptions report in order that it can be recorded for compliance and quality assurance purposes.
+Where acute or individual circumstances require an exception to the parameters above; including exceeding the recommended ratio it is necessary to notify DVSA by submitting an exceptions report in order that it can be recorded for compliance and quality assurance purposes.

 The delivery of the DDRS course syllabus and the opportunity for offenders to develop knowledge and understanding is best served by the learning taking place in a group environment.
 It is unlikely the same benefits can accrue from training conducted on a ‘one-to-one’ basis.

 Complete courses or individual sessions delivered as a one-to-one intervention are not generally acceptable to the scheme.
 In addition, and to ensure the participant is not disadvantaged, any ‘catch up’ sessions, whether forming part of a programmed course or created separately to cater for clients who have missed course sessions, should also be based on group learning principles.

 DVSA recognises the achievement of the scheme’s outcomes rely to a considerable extent on the knowledge, skill, attitude and behaviour demonstrated by course trainers.
 DVSA require that all DDRS training staff are suitably qualified or have recognised relevant experience.

 DDRS trainers may have been recruited to the role from a variety of backgrounds and learning experiences.
 Many will have been required to demonstrate competence in other adult learning environments which readily map to the DDRS trainer competence framework, or are currently actively working to build the evidence to achieve a recognised adult learning qualification as outlined in the DDRS course approvals information.